Meharban-Singh/marking-script/README.md

 > The **sample** folder has a sample excel sheet and its output file.

+The excel file can have many worksheets, each for a student.
+Once rubrics are set up in one sheet, it can be duplicated but right-clicking the sheet and selecting `move or copy`.
+The name of the sheet will be the name that shows up on the _feedback.txt_ file.

 All question headings ( Example: **Question 1**, or **Question 2 (10 marks)** ) can be added to the HEADING_COLUMN.
 Any value in this column which is bold, will be printed to the _feedback.txt_ file as a heading.
 Any other non-bold text in this column is for marker's reference only (example: File format should be .pdf).

 The next columns could be anything that is needed for  marker's reference.
 There can, for instance, be columns for sub-heading, max marks, marks achieved etc.